movermeyer/ImportFromTodoist/docs/next_steps.md

 # Introduction

-There was not enough time to implement all the features needed for `import_from_todoist` to be considered complete.
+There are more features needed for `import_from_todoist` to be considered complete.
 Further, there are several refactorings that should be done in order to clean up code smells.

 This page will document the state of the project at the time of submission, and discuss areas that could be improved given more time.